 As with any type of surgery, a gastrectomy carries a risk of complications.
 Problems can also occur because of changes in the way you digest food.

-Gastrectomies to treat stomach cancer have a higher risk of complications because most people who have this type of surgery are elderly and often in poor health.
+Gastrectomies to treat stomach cancer carry a higher risk of complications because most people who have this type of surgery are elderly and often in poor health.

 Complications can also occur after a gastrectomy to treat oesophageal cancer.
-The oesophagus is the tube that connects your throat to your stomach.
+The oesophagus, also called the gullet, is the tube connecting your throat to your stomach.

 Possible complications of a gastrectomy include: